rajsolanki/learn_command_line_exercises/chapter_5/readme.md

 Find another directory with your file browser, then cd to it. <br>
 <blockquote> cd ~/applications </blockquote>

->Remember when you put quotes around a directory with spaces in it?
+Remember when you put quotes around a directory with spaces in it?
 You can do that with any command.
 For example, if you have a directory I Have Fun, then you can do: cd "I Have Fun" <br>

-<blockquote> cd "I Have Fun" (when in temp directory) </blockquote>
+> cd "I Have Fun" (when in temp directory)